Aditya-PS-05/chess-bard/Suggestions.md

 7. CSRF protection

 By implementing these backend recommendations, you'll create a robust foundation for the Chess Bard AI application that supports scalability, security, and an enhanced user experience.

+1.)
+Make the chessboard width and height bigger
+2.)
+Make the navbar items more arranged.
+3.)
+Show the player names
+4.)
+Add the audio also, like a bg-music and the piece sound and also killing sound, and winning and the loosing sound.
+5.)
+Add a logout button the navbar right
+6.)
+Add the settings in the profile dropdown and remove it from the navbar 7.)
+Make the overrall web-app mobile responsive.
+8.)
+Store the player wins and the losses in the database 7.)
+In the profile section show the wins and the loses.